 If you have ever been to an airport, then you know that there are several cars, and it sometimes seems that there is no where to park.
-There are often people walking around everywhere, trying to get to a destination.
+There are often people walking around everywhere, trying to get to a destination, that’s why so many people is starting to use smaller vehicles as a scooter to get there.
 One way to make it easier to reach your destination is to use a NYC shuttle Newark Airport offers.
 The shuttle can pick you up from your home or hotel and take you to the airport, dropping you off at the door that leads to the area where you need to board the plane.
+On top of that, you don’t need to worry about car insurance or any last minute fender bender that make you miss a flight.
 This is a benefit for those who aren’t familiar with the area of the airport or who don’t want to deal with the headaches of the other people at the airport.
 The shuttle service can also take you home after your flight lands.

 A shuttle is often a faster method of transportation than using a taxi or your own vehicle.
 Several people can often sit on a shuttle, making it easier for the vehicle to wait for longer periods of time.
 This can make it easier for you to find a vehicle instead of searching for a taxi that usually only takes one person at a time.
 Another benefit of riding in a shuttle is that there’s more room.
 This is an advantage for those who might have several people who need to go to or from the airport at one time.
 The seats are often more comfortable than you would find in a taxi, making it a smoother ride for you and the other people in your group.
 A shuttle is often more reliable than a taxi as some taxi services use personal vehicles instead of those that are through a company.